strunoder24/portfolio/3.Perfectura_cms/en/post_editor/README.md

 **Widget picking popup**

 Available widgets are listed in config above.
-System is easy to expand by adding new widgets.
+It mostly depends on a section size.

 ![](../../static/post_editor/04.png)